 The first version of Ventoy 1.0.00 was released on 05 April 2020.
 Since then, it has continued to add new ISO support every week.
 As of now, Ventoy has successfully tested over more than 260 ISO files of the operating system.
 You can find a full list of compatible ISOs here.

 Now let’s move on to the implementation part of creating multiboot USB.
 But before that, I want to clarify that here I’m using the Ubuntu 20.04 Linux system to put multiple Linux distros ISO files on a single bootable USB Stick.
 You can also follow the method below on any of your desired Linux host systems.
+Moreover, you can also check out our article on how to enable or disable secure boot on windows pc here!

 How To Install Multiple Linux Distros Using Single Bootable USB Stick?